B-Czarnetzki/speechjoey/README.md

 ## Contributors
 Joey NMT was initially developed and is maintained by [Jasmijn Bastings](https://github.com/bastings) (University of Amsterdam) and [Julia Kreutzer](https://juliakreutzer.github.io/) (Heidelberg University), now both at Google Research.
-The SpeechJoey extension was developed by [Lasse Becker-Czarnetzki](https://github.com/B-Czarnetzki)(Heidelberg University).
+The SpeechJoey extension was developed by [Lasse Becker-Czarnetzki] (https://github.com/B-Czarnetzki)(Heidelberg University).
 Special thanks [@Sariyusha](https://github.com/Sariyusha) for creating the base SpeechJoey framework.